-Risk-based Planning and Scheduling (RPS) is the dual use of a simulation model to generate both a detailed resource-constrained deterministic schedule as well as a probability-based risk analysis of that schedule to account for variation in the system.
-RPS is used to generate schedules that minimize risks and reduce costs in the presence of uncertainty.
+Simio's Risk-based Planning and Scheduling (RPS) product uses a discrete event simulation model to generate both a detailed resourceconstrained deterministic schedule as well as a probability-based risk analysis of that schedule to account for variation in the system.
+RPS is used to generate production schedules that minimize risks and reduce costs in the presence of uncertainty.